College & Career Training

 Earn around $1 million more over their career than high school graduates!

 Need to start working sooner than later?
-Move beyond minimum wage with an apprenticeship or other job training.
+Move beyond minimum wage with an apprenticeship, technical college or other job training.
 Even a one-year program at a community college or technical college can increase your future earnings.
 Explore apprenticeship - you earn while you learn.
 In many cases, apprentices can get paid to work and use financial aid to cover out-of-pocket costs like tuition, fees, and materials.

 Put your passion to work.
 More education means more job stability and higher earnings.
 For life.

 Learn more and plan your future on the Washington Student Achievement Council website.